 - Search for volunteer opportunities and apply

-Both members and non-members can create their own login and password to use the VRMS.
+Both members and non-members can create their own login and password to use the VEP.

 - Chapter Members, log in with your PMI Global username and password.

-- Non-Members, you may create a username and password the first time you visit the VRMS system.
+- Non-Members, you may create a username and password the first time you visit the VEP system.